pyeve/cerberus/docs/index.rst

     >>> v.validate(document, schema)
     False
     >>> v.errors
-    ["min value for field 'age' is 10", "value of field 'name' must be of string type"]
+    {'age': 'min value is 10', 'name': 'must be of string type'}

 You will still get :class:`~cerberus.SchemaError` and :class:`~cerberus.ValidationError` exceptions.